 One thing that jumped out at me was the Gen 24 Primo only has 4 large electrolytic capacitors.
 Fewer electrolytic capacitors mean less chance of failure.
 How did Fronius achieve this?
 Part of the complete redesign included dropping the maximum input voltage down from 1000v to 600v.
-That works out perfectly for Australian residential DC voltages limitations, and it makes the inverter run more efficiently.
+That works out perfectly for Australian residential DC voltage limitations, and it makes the inverter run more efficiently.

 Built for bigger panels

-Panels are getting bigger in both dimensions and power class.
+Panels are getting bigger in both dimensions and power classes.
 Inverters are not keeping up.
 As panels get bigger, their operating current gets higher.
 Take, for example, the QCell 390W panel.
 It has an operating current of 11.25 amps.
 If we parallel QCells panels into one input, then we have a potential of 20.5 amps going into that input.

-The Gen24 has a big 22 or 25 amp input limit on one of the inputs.
+The Gen24 has a big 22 or 25-amp input limit on one of the inputs.
 You’ll have no design problems with that.
 However, the second input of the Gen24 can only handle 12.5 amps.
 This is on par or better than all other 10kW inverters that I looked at, but it would have been nice to have a 25 amp input in both trackers.

-The image to the left shows an example of a design limitations we face because of the lower input current.
+The image to the left shows an example of design limitations we face because of the lower input current.
 In some cases, we may need to install two smaller inverters if you want to make the best use of your roof space.